dmacvicar/terraform-provider-libvirt/website/docs/r/network.markdown

 * `addresses` - (Optional) A list of (0 or 1) IPv4 and (0 or 1) IPv6 subnets in
   CIDR notation.
 This defines the subnets associated to that network.
   This argument is also used to define the address on the real host.
+* `dhcp` - DHCP configuration of network:
-  If `dhcp {  enabled = true }` addresses is also used to define the address range served by the DHCP server.
+  * `enabled = true` enables DHCP server, `addresses` field is also used to define the address range served by the DHCP server.
   No DHCP server will be started if `addresses` is omitted.
+  * `hosts`: list of static ip address assignments
 * `mode` -  One of:
     - `none`: the guests can talk to each other and the host OS, but cannot reach any other machines on the LAN.